 3. Perform A/B tests

-It is a good idea to A/B test different elements of your video to find out what fares the best and what you should do for the success of your campaigns in the future.
+A/B testing different elements of your video is a good idea to find out what fares the best and what you should do for the success of your campaigns in the future.

 4. Keep video length optimal